ericzon/my-echo-bot/README.md

 ```

 ## Public folder

+Once you have started the application, it will expose the chatbot client in http://localhost:<PORT>/ or http://localhost:<PORT>/index_speech.html

 It includes 2 versions of client, the basic one and another version using Azure Speech for STT (Speech to text).